Edward Conlon: Works

 After college Conlon wrote a novel which remains unsubmitted and unpublished.
 His first published article for The New Yorker was "To the Potter's Field" (1993), a bleak piece about Hart Island, New York.
 After joining the NYPD, Conlon wrote the Cop's Diary column for The New Yorker from 1997 to 2000 under the pen name Marcus Laffey.
 In the Sept 12.
 2011 issue of The New Yorker, Conlon wrote a piece in the Talk of the Town section titled "Paying Attention" about 9/11 and his final days with the NYPD detective unit.
 He plans to continue writing.

 Blue Blood

 The column resulted in a nearly $1 million advance for Blue Blood (2004), which covers Conlon's years in the NYPD, his work conducting street-level narcotics enforcement in the Housing Bureau, his family's law enforcement background, and various anecdotes about the history of policing.
 The book received a favorable review on the cover of The New York Times Book Review, debuted at #9 on the Times Best Seller list, and remained on the list for two weeks.
-Conlon appeared as a guest on National Public Radio's talk show Fresh Air.
-The book was the basis of a 2007 television pilot that NBC commissioned but ultimately did not order.